iccmr-quantum/1st_isqcmc/index.md

 This first-ever quantum computer music symposium focuses on quantum computing for musical creativity.
 It takes place in the context of the [QuTune Project](https://iccmr-quantum.github.io/), and is organised by [University of Plymouth's ICCMR](http://cmr.soc.plymouth.ac.uk/) in collaboration with [Cambridge Quantum Computing](https://cambridgequantum.com/) and [IBM Quantum](https://www.ibm.com/quantum-computing/).
 In addition to creating resources for quantum computer music, QuTune is aimed at fostering a quantum-ready music tech community of early adopters.

 The programme comprises talks about the resources being developed by the QuTune team, invited presenters and presentations submitted by the research community.
 It offers a hands-on introduction to programming quantum computers for musicians and enthusiasts, and practical demonstrations.
-We welcome proposals for presentations (see [How to participate](#how-to-participate) below).
+We welcome proposals for presentations (see <a target="_self" href="#how-to-participate">How to participate</a> below).

 The symposium will take place online and attendance is free of charge.
 Places are limited, __registration is required__.
 Registration form is <a target="_self" href="#registration">below</a>.